The Top Adjustable Bed Frame: Amerisleep

 #6) Craftmatic – 2.7/5

-Craftmatic is one of the more well known brands among older consumers, and they offer three models including the Model I, Model II, and Monaco.
+Craftmatic remains one of the more well known brands among older consumers, and they offer three models including the Model I, Model II, and Monaco.
 Their sales model used to involve high-pressure in home visits from sales people but they are now focusing on online and phone sales.
 However, they still do not publish price information which subjects shoppers to the same tactics when they call to inquire.

 They ranked lower in durability than most other brands, and warranties include only 1 year full coverage and limited lifetime motor parts coverage.
 Some reviewers also note a dislike for the “hospital” look of some of the bases.